gooty12/LeetCode/algorithms/src/Notes.md

  Look at top submissions, learn from them.

  #### Debugging
- 1. Check if the edge cases, as identified while reading the problem statement run correctly.
+ 1. Check if the edge cases, as identified while reading the problem statement, run correctly.
- 2. Implementations introduce new corener cases.
+ 2. Implementations introduce new corner cases.
 This is almost always true for _for-loops_.
  <pre>
  // what happened to i == 0?
 Did you set the initial result and 'b'?